teredet/University-Labs/README.md

 │   ├───lab2 (This program implements a pyramid processor module.)
 │   ├───lab3 (Determines the rank of the operation)
 │   ├───lab4 (Converting a number from the decimal number system to binary, octal, hexadecimal systems and RL code.)
-│   └───lab5 (The program combines, compares, sorts and conducts similarity in the RL code) │
+│   ├───lab5 (The program combines, compares, sorts and conducts similarity in the RL code) │   └───lab6 (The program adds and subtracts in the RL code) │
 └───OOP (Java)
     ├───Lab1 (The structure of the Java program.
 Variables.
 Classes.
 Static and dynamic elements of the class.
 Access modifiers. )